Han1-Chri5/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-Script that writes the result of a long format listing into a specific file 9-Shell Script that duplicates the last line of a file 10-Sehell script that deletes all regular javascript files
+8-Script that writes the result of a long format listing into a specific file 9-Shell Script that duplicates the last line of a file 10-Sehell script that deletes all regular javascript files 11-Shell script that counts the number of directories and subdirectories in cwd